 Reacting to network changes.
-A full recompilation for for each network change (a link failure, a new NTA, etc) is time-consuming.
+A full recompilation for each network change (e.g., a link failure) is time-consuming.
 CODER uses simple heuristics to mitigate such overhead.

 First, CODER collects the impacted packet classes from the network changes, e.g., a link failure.
 Next, CODER re-compiles their NTAs with following heuristics: (1) remove the network resource consumed by the non-impacted NTAs; (2) only solve the path cluster that has the same variable placement with the non-impacted NTAs.
-If the network resources are relatively sufficient, these heuristics can significantly cut the overhead of obtaining new solution (see §5.2); otherwise, CODER will fully re-compile all the NTAs.
+If the network resources are relatively sufficient, these heuristics can significantly cut the overhead of obtaining new solution (see Section V-B); otherwise, CODER will fully re-compile all the NTAs.